 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GH5s is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Panasonic GH5s has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The GH5s writes its imaging data to SDXC cards, while the HX99 uses SDXC or Memory Stick PRO Duo cards.
 The GH5s features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the HX99 only has one slot.
-The GH5s supports UHS-II cards (on both slots), while the HX99 cannot take advantage of Ultra High Speed SD cards.
+The GH5s supports UHS-II cards (on both slots), while the HX99 can use UHS-I cards.